 If you need to make broccoli cheese soup right now and don't have any urfa pepper (I get it!), just increase the amount of paprika to 1 tablespoon.

-*Nutritional information does not include crispy fried potatoes.
+*Nutritional information does include the cheese sauce but does not include the crispy fried potatoes.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.